ask-t/Code-Challenge--Hangman/Documentation.md

 Creating the Hangman game.

 Hangman game is a word guessing game. player can guess a letter in a trying until knowing the word or after 6 missings.
+At this time I ignore this after 6times.
+Instead of it,  I put a system showing how many times the player try to do.

 ## How to work it